Tombert/tombert.github.io2/_posts/2015-04-17-almost-hacked.markdown

 This may seem horrifying, but keep in mind, all anyone can do with an SSH *public* key is grant access to stuff, so this actually isn't a security risk.
 Hell, [look at mine](https://github.com/tombert.keys).

 With this tool in hand, the hard part has been done.
-Now we can use some good ol' Unix-glue to get everything going.
+Now we can use some good ol' Unix-glue to get everything going and write a basic script:

 {% highlight bash %}
 #!/bin/bash